DISASTER RECOVERY & EMERGENCY PREPAREDNESS

 • Their home or property was damaged during the flood

-• They have completed our Damage Assessment Form
+• They completed our Damage Assessment Form

 • Catholic Charities Diocese of Monterey